floriankuwala/googlesearch2postgres/README.md

 The terminal will give you multiple options which you can start seperately.
 a) generating keyword ideas through google ads api (ads api credentials need to be acquired)
 b) creating a table and upload the generated data to a hosted postgres
-c) retrieving keywords from database and utilize google trends (output in the corresponding csv as well)

 ## Folder Structure